CSGIRLIES/hackathon-edugame/README.md

 ---
 ## 8. Notes & Next Steps

-### Current limitations
+### Current state

-- Authentication uses **Supabase** (real accounts, but companion profile/XP not yet persisted to database).
+- Authentication uses **Supabase** (real user accounts with email/password).
+- **Companion profiles are persisted** to Supabase database:
+  - Name, animal type, animal name, color, XP, and level are saved.
+  - XP updates automatically sync to the database in real-time.
+  - Profiles persist across sessions – log out and back in to keep your progress!
 - Document upload and study plan generation are wired to the UI but require uploaded material to work.
-- XP and companion state are stored in memory on the frontend (not persisted across refreshes).
+- AI quiz generation works with any topic (powered by Mistral).

 ### Future extensions